Definitions of terms.

 Automated Personalization (AP) combines offers or messages, and uses advanced machine learning to match different variations to each visitor based on their individual customer profile, in order to personalize content and drive conversions.

 Tests and tracks visits to ads and other offsite content.
 You can also use behavioral ads to identify the same user on and off your site and deliver a consistent experience throughout their web experience.

-An engagement metric that calculates an aggregated score based on the value assigned to pages visited on the site, from the point the visitor first sees the campaign's first display mbox.
+An engagement metric that calculates an aggregated score based on the value assigned to pages visited on the site, from the point the visitor first sees the activity's first display mbox.

 The entire set of products or content that are eligible to be recommended.